giladbarnea/CS/discrete_math/relations.out.md

 - no block contains ∅

-- union of blocks = A
+- ∪ of blocks = A

 - intersection of any two blocks = ∅